 Deanville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Deanville does not have a public transit system used by locals to get to and from work.
+Deanville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Deanville ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.